 Student papers: Must have a student lead author and a student presenter, if accepted. submission deadline is February 24th, 2020.
 Student submissions must include a full paper of 4-8 pages following the ACM template.

 Poster Presentations: Accepted posters will be presented in a poster session at PEARC20, and submissions that include a 4 page poster paper will be included in the proceedings.
 The maximum presentation space for posters is 3.5 ft (1.1 m) wide by 4 ft (1.2 m) tall.
-Poster submissions should be 2-4 pages in length and use the ACM template and a draft of the poster in .pdf format.
-The deadline for submissions is April 24th, 2020.
+Poster submissions should be 2-4 pages in length and use the ACM template.
+When submitting to EasyChair, submit your 2-4 page paper as a PDF (.pdf), and (optional) include a draft of the poster in the PDF file as the last page.
+The poster will not be included in the 2-4 page paper limits.
+The deadline for submissions is May 1st, 2020

 Panels: Panel sessions may be either 90 (preferred) or 60 minutes in length and will be scheduled concurrently with or as part of parallel track sessions.
 Panel submissions should outline the names of the organizer(s) and panelists, and describe the specific contributions of each organizer or panelist.
 For panels that are similar to those presented previously by the same or similar organizer(s), the proposal should identify the venues of recent offerings and differentiate the PEARC20 submission from prior offerings.
 Panel submissions should be 2-4 pages in length.
 The deadline for submissions is May 1st, 2020.